RandomStudio/tether-soundscape-rs/README.md

 - [x] Stereo source files should be handled differently from mono, i.e. add to channels 1 and 2 (in stereo output)
 - [x] CLI should allow custom path to JSON sample bank file
 - [x] New standard demo clips (48Khz, stereo + mono)
-- [ ] Panning settings should be possible within instruction messages
+- [x] Panning settings should be possible within instruction messages
-- [ ] Panning settings should be optionally provided from sample banks (can be overriden)
+- [x] Panning settings should be optionally provided from sample banks (can be overriden)
 - [ ] Provide utility/test modes, e.g. tone per channel
-- [ ] Allow for random selection triggers (like "scene", but pick-one within the list)
+- [x] Allow for random selection triggers (like "scene", but pick-one within the list)
 - [ ] Stream/global level instructions, e.g. "play", "pause" (all), "silenceAll", "master volume", etc.
 - [ ] Publish on separate topic for "events" - only when clip(s) begin/end
 - [ ] Separate CLIP and STREAM sample rates are currently a problem - might need a separate Reader (and thread!) for each clip if sample rates are allowed to differ
 - [ ] Optionally connect to [Ableton link](https://docs.rs/ableton-link/latest/ableton_link/)
 - [ ] Possibly distribute radius by "index" not (only?) duration to avoid overlapping circles
-- [ ] Allow "instructions" to be subscribed to with a specified group (optional), so `+/someGroup/instructions` rather than the default `+/+/instructions`, and publish on `soundscape/someGroup/state`
+- [ ] Allow input plugs to be subscribed to with a specified group (optional), so `+/someGroup/clipCommands` rather than the default `+/+/clipCommands`, and also publish on `soundscape/someGroup/state`
 - [ ] Basic ADSR (or just Attack-Release) triggering for samples
 - [ ] Low/no graphics mode
 - [ ] Demonstrate running (headless?) on Raspberry Pi